MartinMSPedersen/AttMOMO/README.md

 Make pooled estimates over selected groups (optional) Return a data.table with input data, mean estimated number of attributable deaths and their variances

-Demand that the following data are available i R:{br /}
+Demand that the following data are available i R:
-death_data - containing the variables: group, ISOweek, deaths{br /}
+death_data - containing the variables: group, ISOweek, deaths
 ET_data - containing the variables: ISOweek, ET (= excess temperature).
-Can be achieved via GetWdata and GetET{br /}
+Can be achieved via GetWdata and GetET
 One dataset for each pathogen indicator.
-Containing the variables: group, ISOweek, 'indicator name' (= indicators nominel value){br /}
+Containing the variables: group, ISOweek, 'indicator name' (= indicators nominel value)

 ```{r eval = FALSE}
 AttData <- AttMOMO_estimation(